hltdi/HornMorpho/README5.0.md

 The simplest HM function, `anal`, takes a word and returns an instance of the `Word` class.
 An HM `Word` is a `list` of Python `dict`s, each representing a separate analysis of the input word.[^1] You can use the usual Python ways of accessing the elements in a `list` or `dict`.
 For example, here is how you would analyze the Amharic word የቤታችን.
-The first argument to `anal` specifies the language;`'a'` is Amharic, `'t'` Tigrinya, `'o'` Oromo.
+The first argument to `anal` specifies the language;`'a'` is Amharic, `'t'` Tigrinya.

 	(3)
 	>>> w = hm.anal('a', "የቤታችን")